The Thermal Angel has been deployed to every branch of the U.S. Military

 Quick Training for Your Austere Environment

 Because the logistics of educating military medical personnel are so time consuming, the Thermal Angel was designed to require minimal training.
 The 5 Steps are printed on the Thermal Angel label, bag, and instruction insert.
-Furthermore, there is an instructional video available on the Thermal Angel website which can be viewed in less than 3 minutes.
 By providing multiple avenues for training, the end user chooses the approach most appropriate for them and their time schedule.

 Quick Set Up

 Because the Thermal Angel is elegantly simple, there are no knobs, settings or switches.
 An experienced user can set up the Thermal Angel in a matter of seconds.
 The U.S. Army Ranger Medics are trained to set up and use the Thermal Angel in complete darkness in less than one minute in battlefield conditions.
 The Thermal Angel can meet these stringent specifications.
 Includes a simple visual guide for easy instructions.

 Patients May Avoid Hypothermia and Arrive Normothermic Due to Field Use

 Because many competing fluid warmers require AC power and a stationary environment, they are useless in the early echelons of care, and thus incapable of helping to proactively preventing hypothermia in the field before evacuation.